8 Strategies for Parents to Maximize College Financial Aid Eligibility

 6. Consider Roth IRAs for summer jobs.
 If children are getting earned income through part-time employment and/or summer jobs, consider redirecting college savings from assessable assets like 529s to non-assessable Roth IRA assets.
 Roth IRAs are fantastic savings vehicles for college, regardless if they are opened by the parent or the child.
 You'll have more investment options in the Roth IRA than a 529 account, and distributions from a Roth IRA used for Qualified Higher Education Expenses avoid the 10% early withdrawal penalty.
 Moreover, distributions from Roth IRAs are principal first, so you can withdraw the original contributions from the Roth IRA to pay for other expenses without subject to taxation or an early withdrawal penalty.

 7. For parents going through a divorce, structure the divorce settlement with student aid in mind.
-Consider the custodial parent receiving non-assessable property (home) assets over assessable alimony income for financial aid purposes.
+For divorced parents, the FAFSA will only look at the financial information for the custodian parent, the parent that the child stays with for the majority of the year.
+During divorce settlement negotiations, consider the custodial parent receiving non-assessable property (home) assets over assessable alimony income for financial aid purposes.
 Another financial aid strategy would be to consider delaying alimony until after FAFSA assessment years.

 8. Coordinate grandparent college contributions.
-Encourage grandparents to redirect their gifts to college bound grandchildren to the parents of the college student, which avoids the gifts becoming assessable income.
-The grandparents could also just deposit assets in a 529, which is assessed at a much lower rate than direct gifts, or buy non-cash items for the student.
+Encourage grandparents to redirect their gifts to college bound grandchildren to the parents of the college student, which avoids the gifts becoming assessable income of the student.
+The grandparents could also just deposit assets in a 529, which is assessed at a much lower rate than direct gifts, or buy non-cash items for the student's education.

 David Flores Wilson, CFP®, CFA, CDFA®, CCFC is a New York City-based CERTIFIED FINANCIAL PLANNER™ Practitioner & Wealth Advisor at Watts Capital.
 He can be reached at email@example.com.